 NC State employees are entitled to civil leave (with pay) when serving on a jury or when subpoenaed as witnesses.
+9 month non-leave earning faculty do not have to enter leave for Civil duty.

 Full-time and part-time (more than half-time) SHRA (Subject to the State Human Resources Act) and EHRA (Exempt from the State Human Resources Act) employees, persons in time-limited appointments, and trainees are covered by this policy.